TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-othergeneralquestions.md

 * If you're using a free trial subscription, you can get your detailed usage information from the Azure portal but you don't have an invoice
 * Up to 24 hours of usage at the end of the previous billing period may show up in your current invoice
 * Charges listed on billing statements for international customers are for estimation purposes only.
-Banks may have different costs for the conversion rates.
+Banks may have different costs for the conversion rates

 Learn more: [Invoice terms explained](https://docs.microsoft.com/azure/billing/billing-understand-your-invoice)<br>
 Learn more: [Usage terms explained](https://docs.microsoft.com/azure/billing/billing-understand-your-usage)<br>

-### **Need help downloading your invoice and usage**
+### **Download your invoice and usage**

 Obtain a PDF of your invoice and a copy of your detailed daily usage file (.CSV) download: [Download invoice and usage data](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date#noinvoice)<br>

-### **Managing your cost**
+### **Manage your cost**

-* Prevent unexpected costs and charges and get a better idea of your spend : [Prevent unexpected costs](https://docs.microsoft.com/azure/billing/billing-getting-started)
+* Prevent unexpected costs and charges and get a better idea of your spend: [Prevent unexpected costs](https://docs.microsoft.com/azure/billing/billing-getting-started)
-* Prevent spending over your credit amount : [Understand spending limit](https://docs.microsoft.com/azure/billing/billing-spending-limit)
+* Prevent spending over your credit amount: [Understand spending limit](https://docs.microsoft.com/azure/billing/billing-spending-limit)
-* Resolve past due balances or pending invoice : [Resolve past due balance](https://docs.microsoft.com/azure/billing/billing-azure-subscription-past-due-balance)<br>
+* Resolve past due balances or pending invoice: [Resolve past due balance](https://docs.microsoft.com/azure/billing/billing-azure-subscription-past-due-balance)<br>

-Learn more on Azure subscription and service limits, quotas, and constraints : [Subscription and service limits](https://docs.microsoft.com/azure/azure-subscription-service-limits)<br>
+Learn more on Azure subscription and service limits, quotas, and constraints: [Subscription and service limits](https://docs.microsoft.com/azure/azure-subscription-service-limits)<br>

-### **Need help managing your Subscriptions ?**
+### **Manage Subscriptions**

  * [How to Reactivate Subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable)
  * [How to Cancel Subscription](https://docs.microsoft.com/azure/billing/billing-how-to-cancel-azure-subscription)